ankush/ankush.dev/content/posts/neumann_architecture.md

 While computer architects ensure that you always get the expected behavior as per specifications, they can't do the same to guarantee performance.
 One needs to understand all the underlying components to a reasonable degree to truly utilize the capabilities of modern hardware, otherwise, we're doomed to use compute clusters for [problems that can be solved using a single laptop](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf).
 In the words of Paul Barham:

-> "You can have a second computer once you've shown you know how to use the first one."
+> You can have a second computer once you've shown you know how to use the first one.

 \- - -